 With a beautiful waterfront and delectable choices, Barangaroo is one of Sydney’s hottest dining spots.
-Some of Australia’s best chefs are creating mouth-watering dishes using fresh produce and sustainable seafood.
-Treat yourself to a delicious range of flavours.
+Some of Australia’s great chefs are creating mouth-watering dishes using fresh produce and sustainable seafood.
+Treat yourself to a delicious range of flavours, cuisines and gourmet delights.

 Delicious waterfront dining in Barangaroo

 The streets and promenade of Barangaroo are buzzing with delightful cafes, tempting pastry shops, elegant wine and tea bars, and a delicious range of restaurants.
 On the edge of one of the world’s most spectacular harbours, Barangaroo is a popular dining destination in the vibrant city centre.

 The main dining area is in Barangaroo South, among the gleaming office towers and the southern section of the charming waterfront promenade Wulugul Walk.
 You’ll find an excellent selection of restaurants along 170 metres of Wulugul Walk, named after the local Aboriginal word for kingfish.